-You may submit your USENIX Security '16 paper submission for consideration for the Prize as part of the regular submission process.
-Find out more about the Prize at internetdefenseprize.org.
+You may submit your USENIX Security '17 paper submission for consideration for the Prize as part of the regular submission process.
+More details will be available here soon.
+Find out more about the Internet Defense Prize at internetdefenseprize.org.

 Human Subjects and Ethical Considerations